Hakkarian/delivery-app-frontend/README.md

 # How to run this application

-Simply start with command "git clone https://github.com/Hakkarian/delivery-app-frontend.git" After that use command "npm i"
+Simply start with command "git clone https://github.com/Hakkarian/delivery-app-frontend.git".
+After that use command "npm i".
-And then "npm start"
+And then "npm start".